 If Thika Controller has issued notice under section 5 of the 2001 Act then the particular land stands vested in the State of West Bengal.
 As such execution of a fresh lease with the landlord does not arise.
 If any party is aggrieved with the decision of the Thika Controller, the same may be challenged before appropriate legal forum.

 If, no notice under Section 5 of the 2001 Act has been issued by the Thika Controller in respect of a particular land then the land has not vested in the State of West Bengal.
+To learn more about thika tenancy laws, you must consult property lawyers in Kolkata who are experienced in such matters.

 The 1981 Act and thereafter the 2001 Act, was enacted by the Government of West Bengal to provide for the acquisition of interests of landlords in respect of lands comprised in thika tenancies, for development and equitable utilization of such lands.
 The Hon’ble High Court at Calcutta by its various judgements as stated above, has held that the 1981 Act applied to only temporary structures and not pucca structures.
 Hence post 1981 the landlord looses his/her title to the land having temporary structures only, which vests within the State of West Bengal and the thika tenant becomes a direct tenant under the State.

 After the enactment of the 2010 Amendment Act, thika tenancy is not limited to temporary structures but also applicable to pucca structures.
 Hence post the 2010 Amendment Act, thika land/tenancy comprising of either pucca or temporary structures shall vest within the State of West Bengal and the thika tenant becomes a direct tenant under the State.
+However, you need help from the best property lawyers in West Bengal and Kolkata to deal with thika tenancy matters.

 In W. P. No. 19041 (W) of 2013 (Md.
 Babu Ali @ Akbar & Ors.
 Vs. The Kolkata Municipal Corporation & Ors.) it has been held by the Honb’le Calcutta High Court that: